nuneslu/VeIGAN/README.md

 ## About
 This code is based on the Generative Inpainting [CVPR 2018](https://arxiv.org/abs/1801.07892) paper and it's [repository](https://github.com/JiahuiYu/generative_inpainting).

 Based on the Generative Inpainting network we proposed adaptations to deal with disparity images inpainting.
-Our results have been publish on the [IV 2019](https://iv2019.org/) and on this repository we have the code used on this publication.
+Our results have been publish on [IV 2019](https://iv2019.org/) and on this repository we have the code used on this publication.

 ## Installation